narengan/cis/glb.md

 ## Global Load Balancer

 The Global Load Balancer (GLB) manages traffic across server resources located in multiple regions.
-The origin server can serve up all of the content for a website, provided that the traffic does not extend beyond the server's processing capabilities and latency is not a primary concern.
-The GLB utilizes a pool which allows for the traffic to be distributed to multiple origins.
-This provides many benefits including:
+The origin server can serve up all of the content for a website, provided that the web traffic does not extend beyond the server's processing capabilities and latency is not a primary concern.
+The GLB utilizes a _pool_ implementation that allows for the traffic to be distributed to multiple origins.
+This pool capability provides many benefits including:

-  * Minimize response time
+  * Minimizes response time
-  * Higher availability through redundancy
+  * Createsigher availability through redundancy
-  * Maximize traffic throughput
+  * Maximizes traffic throughput

 The GLB routes traffic to the pool with the highest priority and distributes the load among its origin evenly, using round-robin protocol.
 If the primary pool becomes unavailable, traffic is routed automatically to the next pool in the list based on priority.